 The Tel Aviv style is absolutely unbeatable – with unique Israeli designers and even more beautiful Israeli girls to wear them!
 Tel Aviv is known to have some of the best looking people out there, and this can be seen with every step you take down the street of this non-stop city.

-Dizengoff street is a serious not miss spot when visting Tel Aviv, with something to offer for every taste.
-From the most electic and unique boutiques, to the best, most trendy restaurants and cafes, just walking down this street and looking at the people and in the windows is an experience in and of itself.
+Dizengoff street is a serious not miss spot when visiting Tel Aviv, with something to offer for every taste.
+From the most eclectic and unique boutiques, to the best, most trendy restaurants and cafes, just walking down this street and looking at the people and in the windows is an experience in and of itself.

 Gay Pride Parade

 Tel Aviv is one of the top gay cities in the entire world!
 Every year, the city hosts one of the largest, most exciting and epic pride parades, bringing in thousands of people from across the globe to take part, and not only celebrate during the parade, but also party all week long.

 It’s safe to say that Tel Aviv is just one big cafe.
 It’s all about the coffee shops, and people can sit there all day long on one cup of coffee – it’s a part of being a real Tel Avivian.
 No matter what day of the week it is, you’re likely to have to wait in line for a table.